open-telemetry/opentelemetry.io/CONTRIBUTING.md

 ### PR Guidelines

+Before a PR gets merged, it will sometimes require a few iterations of review-and-edit.
-To help us and yourself to get your PR merged, please follow these practices:
+To help us and yourself make this process as easy as possible, we ask that adhere to the following:

-- Work from a fork: Click the [Fork](https://github.com/open-telemetry/opentelemetry.io/fork) button at the top of the repository and clone the fork locally.
+- If your PR isn't a [quick fix](#quick-fixes), then **work from a fork**: Click the [Fork](https://github.com/open-telemetry/opentelemetry.io/fork) button at the top of the repository and clone the fork locally.
 When you are ready, raise a PR with the upstream repository.
-- Do not work from the `main` branch of your fork, but create a PR-specific branch.
+- **Do not work from the `main`** branch of your fork, but create a PR-specific branch.
-- Make sure that maintainers are
+- Ensure that maintainers are
   [allowed to apply changes to your pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork).

 ### Merge requirements